 - Prepare vegetables: Peel, trim, and cut evenly

-- Roast hearty vegetables: Toss squash and potatoes with oil and salt, roast until tender
+- Roast hearty vegetables: Toss squash and potatoes with oil and salt, roast at 425°F (220°C) for 25–35 minutes, stirring halfway, until tender and caramelized

 - Combine elements: Assemble plates or serve family-style